 The Leeds UDP Review (2006) forms the Development Plan for Leeds until such time as it is gradually replaced by the emerging Local Development Framework (LDF).
 The LDF is comprised of a number of documents, including an adopted Core Strategy and Area Action Plans which will be adopted on a rolling programme over the next few years.

-You can view Volume 1 Written Statement and Volume 2 Appendices from the documents are to the left of the page from the Documents area.
+You can view Volume 1 Written Statement and Volume 2 Appendices in the documents section of this page.

 The Policies Map of the Leeds District can be viewed on the following page: